richardnm-2/warnings_test/so.md

         pass
 ```

-To overcome this, I've put the whole `dispach` method inside an `asyncio.Lock`, and it prevents the scrambling, but I'm afraid that with this solution, I've completly destroyed the `async` nature of FastAPI.
+To overcome this, I've put the whole `dispach` logic inside an `asyncio.Lock`, and it prevents the scrambling, but I'm afraid that with this solution, I've completly destroyed the `async` nature of FastAPI.

 ```
 LOCK = asyncio.Lock()